rajosch/finstream-network/avalanche-contracts/README.md

 1. **Support for Multiple ERC-20 Tokens**: The Treasury contract supports multiple ERC-20 tokens, ensuring flexibility and scalability.
 Supported tokens are tracked using a mapping, allowing the contract owner to add or remove tokens as needed.
 2. **Liquidity Management**: The contract facilitates the addition and removal of liquidity for supported tokens.
 This ensures that the contract maintains adequate reserves for token transfers and exchanges.
 3. **Secure Token Transfers**: Tokens can be securely transferred from one account to another.
-The contract checks if the sender has sufficient tokens.
-If not, it utilizes the contract's liquidity to cover the transfer, adhering to predefined borrowing limits.
 4. **Token Exchange Using Chainlink's Price Feed**: The Treasury contract leverages Chainlink price feeds to get the latest exchange rates for token pairs.
-This ensures that token exchanges are executed at accurate and fair market rates.
-The contract first checks if the caller holds enough of the target token (toToken).
-If so, it transfers the tokens directly.
-If not, it checks if the caller has sufficient source tokens (fromToken) and handles the swap using the contract's liquidity. **NOTE:** *Since there is no EUR/USD price feed on the Fuji testnet, he LINK / AVAX price feed will act as a stand-in to obtain a conversion rate.*
+This ensures that token exchanges are executed at accurate and fair market rates. **NOTE:** *Since there is no EUR/USD price feed on the Fuji testnet, he LINK / AVAX price feed will act as a stand-in to obtain a conversion rate.
+Also, to further simplify things, the conversion in both directions will be handled the same.
+So 1USD == 0.9€ & 1€ == 0.9USD in this PoC.*

 ##### Security Considerations

 - **Token Support**: Only tokens that are explicitly supported by the contract can be managed, ensuring that unauthorized tokens cannot be added or removed.
-- **Borrowing Limits**: The contract enforces borrowing limits per user per token, preventing any single user from over-utilizing the contract's liquidity.
 - **Accurate Exchange Rates**: Chainlink price feeds provide reliable and up-to-date exchange rates, ensuring that token exchanges are fair and accurate.
 - **Event Logging**: Comprehensive event logging provides transparency and traceability, making it easy to audit the contract's operations.

+## Deployed Contracts

+* [EURC MockCoin](https://https://testnet.snowtrace.io/address/0x401e681c23Bbb317796238f4224e583B5e02F222) (0x401e681c23Bbb317796238f4224e583B5e02F222)
+* [USDC MockCoin](https://https://testnet.snowtrace.io/address/0x19232f81D9F398e8C6820AA96C1E2600865B57CB) (0x19232f81D9F398e8C6820AA96C1E2600865B57CB)

+To simplify the flow both the US Bank and the EU Bank own 1 000 000 000 tokens in their respective currency.